 Rosenberg has had numerous artist’s residencies: a 30 day residency at Vermont Studio Center; Project 387; Montalvo Arts Center; the Bemis Center for Contemporary Art; the Irving Street Projects; and a residency at Villa Lena in a Tuscan village in Italy.

-At her 2015 residency at the Irving Street Projects in San Francisco Rosenberg created a color-based installation, “Everyday, A Color.”
-For fifty days she painted the gallery a different color every day.
+At her 2015 residency at the Irving Street Projects in San Francisco, Rosenberg created a color-based installation, “Everyday, A Color.”
+For fifty days she painted the gallery a different color each day.
 She chose the colors from plants, everyday objects, reflections, garage doors, etc. to create an abstractive portrait of the neighborhood.
 When she changed the color of the gallery each day, she left behind a stripe of the previous day’s hue.
-She gradually created a low relief site-specific striped mural.
-Each day’s color was announced on Instagram, and she invited people to attend a sunset happy hour or to join in a sunset color walk where they could comfortable talk to one another.
+She gradually created a low relief, site-specific striped mural.
+Each day’s color was announced on Instagram, and she invited people to attend a sunset happy hour or to join in a sunset color walk where they could comfortably talk to one another.
 At the end of the fifty days, Rosenberg served striped cake and was surprised to find that she was able to pull back the fifty layers of paint off the walls in one piece.
 She used the cake server to do this.

 In 2016, her “Everyday, A Colour” was another site-specific installation in a gallery in Saskatoon, Saskatchewan.
 This was a sequel to the earlier exhibit at the Irving Street Projects.
 Every day she painted a small storefront – three walls, a floor, a desk, a chair, and a vase – in a single color.
 She choose the color from some object in the neighborhood, and people would wander inside to see what color she chose for that particular day.
 Sometimes she took people on an inspiration walk to choose an object for its color.
 She did this for thirty consecutive days, adding a layer of color but again leaving an area from the previous day on the walls and other objects.